Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 {% endtabs %}

-#### Create a Filehandle
+#### Create a FileHandle

-A filehandle is merely a Synapse representation of the file, therefore you will have to specify all the metadata below for Synapse to recognize it.
+A `FileHandle` is a Synapse representation of the file, therefore you will have to specify all the metadata below for Synapse to recognize it.

 {% tabs %}